LovelaceC/Zea/content/_index.md

 This is Zea.

-This is my personal website, here I will post notes about things I learn, languages, programming, computer science, hacking, philosophy and some other things related to me.
+This is my personal website, here I will post notes about things I learn, languages, programming, computer science, cracking, philosophy and some other things related to me.
 I will also use this website to put into words what is in my head and hope I can help other people in several ways, by helping them to learn new things or to give them emotional support.
 I hope you like the content